nathanr8/BuildPortfolio/README.md

 - As a user, I want a visual display of an investment portfolio
 - As a user, I want to be able to see a list of all of my investments
 - As a user, I want to be able to see a list of all of my portfolios
+- As a user, I want to be able to be able to save all current investments and portfolios to a file (if I so choose)
+- As a user, I want to be able to be able to load my portfolios and investments from file (if I so choose)